hgarza910/Top_grossing_movies_proj/README.md

 ![](Images/Top_grossing_movies_dashboard.png)

 ## IBM Database Integration
 To exercise my SQL skills, I loaded the cleaned and processed data into an IBM Db2 Database.
 This step involved connecting to the database and creating a table to store the movie data.
-By loading the dataset into a database I gained fresh experince in working with SQL queries, performing data retrieval, and manipulation tasks.
+By loading the dataset into a database I gained fresh experience in working with SQL queries, performing data retrieval, and manipulation tasks.
 To asses and evaluate the data I utilzed ChatGPT-4 to create a sample of test queries that can be seen below.
 ![](Images/imb_db_movies_sql_questions.png)

 ## Code and Resource Reference